denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ## Conclusions

 There is a strong correlation between the declaration of a native function and how it is invoked, so a function must be invoked exactly as it was declared, i.e., there's no flexibility.
-This, unfortunately, impacts the implementation of the variadic function that requires to have a function descriptor defined with the variadic argument layouts before the invocation.
+This, unfortunately, impacts the implementation of the variadic function that requires having a function descriptor defined with the variadic argument layouts before the invocation.
 Such an approach contradicts the nature of the variadic arguments as often the number of variadic arguments, their types, and the order is unpredictable.

 So, Java developers would have to deal with the impacted flexibility and maintain the desired performance level